Our Trails

 Description

-At 6.1 miles the Blue Loop is the longest hike in Fairfield Glade.
-It is comprised of four interconnected trails: the Hemlock Trail, the Rotherham Trail, the Canyon Trail and the McGinnis Trail, along with a short segment of the Good Samaritan Trail.
+At 6.1 miles, the Blue Loop is the longest hike in Fairfield Glade.
+It is comprised of four interconnected trails: the Hemlock Trail, the Rotherham Trail, the Canyon Trail, and the McGinnis Trail, along with a short segment of the Good Samaritan Trail.

-This is a strenuous hike due to it length and due to the significant elevation changes along the way.The lowest point is at the end of Lake Dartmoor on Rotherham Drive.
+This is a strenuous hike due to its length and the significant elevation changes along the way.
+The lowest point is at the end of Lake Dartmoor on Rotherham Drive.
 The highest point is at the top of the Rotherham Trail near the water tower.
 In addition there are two significant climbs on the McGinnis Trail.

 Driving Directions